Please read the following text as it concerns the future of Bob's Boring

-Hi, I'm Bob, and I live in Borehamwood, Herts.
+Hi, as I said above, I'm Bob, and I live in Borehamwood, Herts.
 From the photos above you can see what my hobby is.
 Others like to race, or to walk, or to cycle, or go canoeing, I like to fly, and to do this I own a collection of microlight aircraft.
 I do all my own maintenance on these aircraft, and as you can see from the photos at the top of the page, I rebore and hone the engines when necessary.
-To do this I have three different sized portable boring bars and matching sets of honing equipment.
+To do this I now have a total of five portable boring bars and matching sets of honing equipment.
 (See the 'Workshop Services' page for further details)

 HOW I CAME TO OWN BORING BARS AND HONING EQUIPMENT

 Years ago I worked for a motor re-engineering company in Bristol called Hartcliffe Engineering.
 Sadly they no longer exist, but I worked there from when I left school at the age of 15, until I was 21.
 During that time my main occupation was reboring and honing car, commercial, motorcycle and small industrial engines.

 Most of this work was done in the workshop, where I used a collection of Van Norman portable boring bars.
 The one I normally used was the 944, and I had two of them, but I also had a 905 and a 777S for larger bores.
 For some engines, such as Gardner diesel bus engines, the bore size at either 4.75" or 5" diameter, and with a bore length of over 8", was so large that the Van Norman's weren't big enough to rebore them.
 For these I used a pair of huge static Paddon-Thomsen boring bars, and centred the block under the cutting head instead of centring the boring bar over the cylinder as I did with the Van Norman bars.